 Here is a delicious looking pot of ofada sauce.

 This recipe plus the video at the bottom of this page shows you exactly how to make ofada rice sauce.
 I suppose you know how to boil rice. 😉 That would be discussed briefly at the bottom of this post.

-Two spoons of ground crayfish
+Two tablespoons of ground crayfish

-Tatashe or shobo
+500g Tatashe or shombo peppers

 2 cups of sliced onions

-Assorted meat – 500g
+Assorted meat – 800g

-2 cubes of maggi
+2 seasoning cubes

 Don’t forget to remove the seeds in the green pepper and tatashe or shobo before grinding.
 The seeds can completely alter the taste of your ofada sauce.

-Set a clean pot on heat; add the oil (half cup of palm oil and one and half cup of vegetable oil).
+Set a clean pot on heat; add the 2 cups of palm oil.
 Allow bleaching/ heating for just 2 minutes.
 Add the remaining sliced onion, the more the merrier.
-Stir and allow to fry for a minute.

-Add the pre-cooked assorted meat; add two spoons of ground crayfish and salt to taste.
-Also add the locust bean (iru).
+Add two tablespoons of ground crayfish and salt to taste.
+Also, add the locust bean (iru).
 Stir and allow to simmer for 5 minutes.